Saṁyutta Nikāya 35.64

 Santi ca kho, migajāla, cakkhuviññeyyā rūpā iṭṭhā kantā manāpā piyarūpā kāmūpasaṁhitā rajanīyā.

-There are sights known by the eye that are likable, desirable, agreeable, pleasant, sensual, and arousing.
+There are sights known by the eye, which are likable, desirable, agreeable, pleasant, sensual, and arousing.

 Tañce bhikkhu nābhinandati nābhivadati nājjhosāya tiṭṭhati.
 Tassa taṁ anabhinandato anabhivadato anajjhosāya tiṭṭhato nandī nirujjhati.